 Online retail sales are not going to slow down, and as a result, we are going to see more store closures.
 However, many wrote the mall’s obituary nearly 20 years ago, but there are still plenty of very vibrant retail venues across the country.
 Retail real estate executives and their tenants have always adapted to changing economic environments with creativity as well as access to the right commercial real estate research.
 One never knows what new physical shopping formats and concepts the future will bring.

 Looking for data solutions to help you gather commercial real estate information and analyze market trends?
-Request early access to Reonomy today.
+Start a free trial of Reonomy National today.